Mwambutsa IV of Burundi: Post-independence rule and exile

 Urundi became independent as the Kingdom of Burundi on 1 July 1962.
-Mwambutsa attended ceremonies in Bujumbura to mark the occasion, reviewing troops of the Burundian National Army.
+Mwambutsa attended ceremonies in Bujumbura to mark the occasion, reviewing troops of the Burundian National Army (Armée Nationale Burundaise).
 He delivered a speech in which he asked Burundians and foreign technicians to "work together in a common effort to make this Burundi a peaceful, hard-working, prosperous, and perfectly happy country."

 On 15 December Mwambutsa was made a member of the Order of Pope Pius IX.
 He met with Pope John XXIII at Vatican City the following day.

 On the independence of Burundi, Mwambutsa IV became the head of state of Burundi with far reaching political power.
 In Rwanda, the monarchy had been overthrown between 1959–62.
-He attempted to balance ethnic tensions between ethnic Hutu and Tutsi subjects by choosing his Prime Ministers from each ethnic group alternately.
-In October 1965, Hutu officers attempted a coup d'état against the monarchy.
+He attempted to balance ethnic tensions between ethnic Hutu and Tutsi subjects by choosing his prime ministers from each ethnic group alternately.
+In October 1965, Hutu officers attempted a coup against the monarchy.
 Despite their failure to take power, Mwambutsa fled into exile in the Republic of the Congo, eventually moving to Switzerland.
-In March 1966 he designated his only surviving son to exercise his powers in the country.
-Still in exile, Mwambutsa was officially deposed in a second coup d'état and brought his son to power as Ntare V on 8 July 1966.
+In March 1966 he designated his only surviving son Charles Ndizeye to exercise his powers in the country.
+Still in exile, Mwambutsa was officially deposed in a second coup that brought his son to power as Ntare V on 8 July 1966.
 The monarchy was finally abolished altogether in a third coup in November 1966 and its leader, Michel Micombero, came to power as president and dictator.
 Mwambutsa spent the rest of his life in Switzerland where he died in 1977.